🎧 [PLAYBACK: SOUND ON]

 Cult Canonization Fully Earned

-It wasn’t just reappraised.
+Showgirls wasn’t just reappraised.
 It was revived, worshipped, and imitated in costume (or lack thereof) until the rest of the world finally caught on.
 Call it redemption, or just recognition arriving fashionably late.

 Appropriately, it’s now found a home on my former stomping ground Criterion’s streaming channel, right where it belongs.